HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 Did you know?

-According to Bradford Tax Institute’s business entity research, SMBs that implement formal ROI tracking for marketing channels (including directories) achieve 31% better resource allocation and higher overall profitability than those without measurement systems.
+According to Bradford Tax Institute’s business entity research, SMBs that set up formal ROI tracking for marketing channels (including directories) achieve 31% better resource allocation and higher overall profitability than those without measurement systems.

-Determining the return on investment from business directories requires systematic measurement beyond gut feelings.
-A structured approach helps you identify which directories deliver real value and which merely consume your resources.
+Figuring out the return from business directories takes systematic measurement, not gut feeling.
+A structured approach helps you see which directories deliver real value and which just consume your resources.

-Directories with strong data relationships often provide more value by spreading verified information across multiple platforms with a single verification process.
+Directories with strong data relationships often give more value by spreading verified information across many platforms from a single verification process.

-Some directories share verification data, creating output for businesses:
+Some directories share verification data, which produces output for businesses:

 • Check if the directory partners with data aggregators